Frederic W. H. Myers: Psychical research

 Myers was interested in psychical research and was one of the founding members of the Society for Psychical Research (SPR) in 1883.
 He became the President in 1900.
 Myers psychical ideas and theory of a subliminal self did not impress contemporary psychologists.
 Psychologists who shared an interest in psychical research such as Théodore Flournoy and William James were influenced by Myers.
 However, according to historian Janet Oppenheim "not even all Myer's colleagues at the SPR accepted his hypotheses."

-Some historians have suggested that Myers was strongly biased to believe in the paranormal and held a secret religious agenda.
-After the publication of Charles Darwin's On the Origin of Species (1859), it was difficult for those with a scientific education to retain a belief in tenets of the Judeo-Christian religion.
 Early SPR members like Myers and Henry Sidgwick hoped to cling to something spiritual through psychical research.
 Psychical researcher Eric Dingwall wrote regarding the early formation of the Society for Psychical Research, "Myers, among others... knew that the primary aim of the society was not objective experimentation but the establishment of telepathy."

 British historian G.R.
 Searle described Myers as "having lost his Christian faith, sought a new kind of religion that could reassure him that death did not lead to extinction."